 Some chicken breeds are genetically able to lay eggs sooner than others.
 The Golden Comets is bred to lay a large number of eggs and may start as early as 16 weeks.
 However, this breed’s production is reduced significantly in its second year and they do not live longer than 3 years.

-Breeds such as Barred, Delawares, Rhode Island Reds usually lay eggs around 18 to 20 weeks of age.
+Breeds such as Barred, Delawares, and Rhode Island Reds usually lay eggs around 18 to 20 weeks of age.
 They also lay eggs until their fourth or fifth year.
 Some breeds that are heavier and larger do not lay eggs until the 28th week.